Retina & Vitreous

 Treatment Of Wet Age-Related Macular Degeneration

-This out patient procedure uses the conventional laser to destroy fragile, leaking blood vessels.
-A high energy beam of light aimed directly on the new blood vessels, destroys and inactivates them, preventing further loss of vision.
+This outpatient procedure uses the conventional laser to destroy fragile, leaking blood vessels.
+A high energy beam of light aimed directly at the new blood vessels, destroys and inactivates them, preventing further loss of vision.
 However, laser treatment may also destroy some surrounding healthy tissue.
-Only a small percentage of patients where the membrane is away from the centre (fovea) can be treated by this modality.
+Only a small percentage of patients where the membrane is away from the center (fovea) can be treated by this modality.
 Re-treatments may be necessary.
-Recently in some cases we combine it with an anti-VEGF agent so as to decrease the chances of recurrence.
+Recently in some cases, we combine it with an anti-VEGF agent so as to decrease the chances of recurrence.

 Photodynamic Therapy (PDT)

-Photodynamic therapy (PDT) has been found to be an effective treatment for patient for patients with new vessels (choroidal neovascular membrane or CNVM) secondary to AMD, myopia, etc. It reduces the risk of moderate and severe vision loss.
+Photodynamic therapy (PDT) has been found to be an effective treatment for the patient for patients with new vessels (choroidal neovascular membrane or CNVM) secondary to AMD, myopia, etc. It reduces the risk of moderate and severe vision loss.
 A light stimulated drug called Verteporfin is injected intravenously.
-It travels through out the body including the new vessels in the eye.
+It travels throughout the body including the new vessels in the eye.
 The drug tends to “stick” to the surface of new blood vessels.
-Next a low intensity laser beam (689nm) is directed into the eye for about 83 seconds to activate the drug.
+Next, a low-intensity laser beam (689nm) is directed into the eye for about 83 seconds to activate the drug.
 The activated drug selectively destroys the abnormal blood vessels without damage to surrounding healthy tissue.
-Because the drug is activated by light the patient must avoid exposure of skin or eyes to direct sunlight or bright indoor light for 5 days after treatment.
+Because the drug is activated by light the patient must avoid exposure to skin or eyes to direct sunlight or bright indoor light for 5 days after treatment.
 The treatment is relatively painless and no major side effects have been reported.
 PDT slows the rate of vision loss.
 Re-treatment may be required but usually not before 3 months.